Nuclear program of Iran: Current status and recent escalations (2025–present)

 In January 2025, the exiled opposition group NCRI alleged that Iran is developing long-range missile technology under the Islamic Revolutionary Guard Corps (IRGC), with some designs based on North Korean models.
-The (NCRI) said that these missiles, such as the Ghaem-100 and Simorgh, could carry nuclear warheads and reach targets as far as 3,000 km away, including parts of Europe.
+The NCRI said that these missiles, such as the Ghaem-100 and Simorgh, could carry nuclear warheads and reach targets as far as 3,000 km away, including parts of Europe.
 These allegations have not been independently confirmed, but given that several past NCRI claims were later verified by inspectors, they warrant investigation.

+In February 2025, The New York Times reported that a "secret team" of Iranian engineers and scientists were seeking a more efficient process of development for nuclear weapons which would allow them to produce them "in a matter of months".
+However, according to a US official, the methods Iran had been exploring at the time could produce a nuclear weapon, though not one which could be delivered by a ballistic missile.

-In March 2025, US President Donald Trump sent a letter to Iran seeking to reopen negotiations.
+In March 2025, US President Donald Trump sent a letter to Ali Khamenei seeking to reopen negotiations.
 Ayatollah Ali Khamenei later said, "Some bullying governments insist on negotiations not to resolve issues but to impose their own expectations," which was seen as in response to the letter.

 In late March 2025, Khamenei's top advisor Ali Larijani said Iran would have no choice but to develop nuclear weapons if attacked by the United States, Israel or its allies.

 In April 2025, Trump revealed that Iran had decided to undertake talks with the United States for an agreement over its nuclear program.
 On 12 April, both countries held their first high-level meeting in Oman, followed by a second meeting on 19 April in Italy.
 On May 16, Trump sent Iran an offer and said they have to move quickly or else bad things would happen.
 On May 17, Khamenei condemned Trump, saying that he lied about wanting peace and that he was not worth responding to, calling the US demands "outrageous nonsense".
 Khamenei also reiterated that Israel is a "cancerous tumour" that must be uprooted.

 On May 31, 2025, IAEA reported that Iran had sharply increased its stockpile of uranium enriched to 60% purity, just below weapons-grade, reaching over 408 kilograms, a nearly 50% rise since February.
 The agency warned that this amount is enough for multiple nuclear weapons if further enriched.
 It also noted that Iran remains the only non-nuclear-weapon state to produce such material, calling the situation a "serious concern".
 In June 2025, the NCRI said Iran is pursuing nuclear weapons through a new program called the "Kavir Plan".
 According to the NCRI, the new project involves six sites in Semnan province working on warheads and related technology, succeeding the previous AMAD Project.